Kansas State University

 Family & Community Services - Instructor

-Elaine Johannes is an associate professor and extension specialist-youth development in the School of Family Studies and Human Services (FSHS) at Kansas State University (KSU).
-Johannes has a bachelor’s degree in Psychology, master’s degree in Adult and Community Counseling, and a doctorate in Lifespan Human Development from KSU.
+Elaine Johannes is an associate professor and extension specialist in youth development in the School of Family Studies and Human Services (FSHS) at Kansas State University (KSU).
+Johannes has a bachelor’s degree in Psychology, a master’s degree in Adult and Community Counseling, and a doctorate in Life Span Human Development from KSU.

-In 2014, Johannes won the College of Human Ecology’s Dean Barbara Stowe Professional Development Award for her work in adolescent health, and in 2010 she was awarded the Faculty Extension Excellent Award for her community-based, health promotion work featuring effective youth/adult partnerships.
-Having been awarded a contract in 2014 from the Kansas Department of Health and Environment, Bureau of Family Health, she completed Kansas’ first adolescent health needs assessment for submission with the state’s Title V Maternal and Child Health Plan.
-The results of that assessment have led to two U.S.Department of Agriculture (USDA)―Substance Abuse and Mental Health Services Administration supported community assessment and prevention projects to index behavioral health needs.
-Johannes now serves on Kansas' Maternal and Child Health Council for the Department of Health and Environment.
-She currently serves on the national Association of Public and Land-grant Universities’ Extension Community on Planning/USDA Health Initiative.
+In 2014, Johannes won the KSU College of Human Ecology’s Dean Barbara Stowe Professional Development Award for her work in adolescent health.
+In 2010 she was awarded the Faculty Extension Excellent Award for her community-based, health promotion work featuring youth/adult partnerships.
+Having been awarded a contract by the Kansas Department of Health and Environment, she completed Kansas’ first adolescent health needs assessment for the state’s Title V grant.
+The results of that assessment led to two U.S.Department of Agriculture (USDA)―Substance Abuse and Mental Health Services Administration (SAMHSA) grants to index behavioral health needs.
+Johannes serves on the Kansas Maternal and Child Health Council for the Kansas Department of Health and Environment.
+She also serves on the national Association of Public and Land-grant Universities’ Extension Committee on Planning Health Initiative.

 Ph.D. in Life Span Human Development, Kansas State University, 2003

-M.S. in Adult and Community Counseling and Graduate Certificate in Gerontology, Kansas State University, 1982
+M.S. in Adult and Community Counseling, Kansas State University, 1982

 B.S. in Psychology, Kansas State University,1979